So here it is, the bare and naked truth of nursing. Bums, boobs and basic truths.

 “Nurse, nurse, oh my goodness please come, someone has pooed in my bed.
 I woke up this morning and would you believe it I turned my back for one minute and already someone,” the lady looked aggressively around at all the patients in the ward, “someone has pooed in my bed!”

 “No, I need you to come as well.
-You have been with me all the way so far and now is the most important time of all, especially as I get my cancer taken away at last.”
+You’ve been with me all the way through this and now is the most important time of all, getting my cancer taken away at long last so you need to stay with me……….. p l e a s e.”

 Therefore it begs the question...